 Email authentication is a method used to verify that an email has actually come from the domain it purports to have come from.
 This helps protect against phishing and spoofing attacks, where an attacker might try to make an email appear as if it has come from a reputable source.

-• SPF (Sender Policy Framework): SPF allows the owner of a domain to specify which mail servers they use to send mail from that domain.
+• SPF (Sender Policy Framework): Specifies which mail servers are authorized to send from a domain.
 When an email is received, the recipient's mail server can check the SPF record of the domain in the email 'from' address to see if the server that sent the email is authorized.

 The ESP helps implement these authentication protocols by providing the necessary tools and instructions, making it easier for the sender to authenticate their emails and improve their deliverability.